-Have you ever purchased a piece of clothing, a home decor item, or a goofy “White Elephant” holiday gift from an advertisement you saw on social media?
-Or, maybe you’ve heard an announcement on your local radio station discussing an upcoming concert and immediately went home to purchase tickets.
-We’ve all been there!
+Have you ever purchased a piece of clothing, a home decor item, or a goofy “White Elephant” holiday gift from an ad you saw on social media?
+Or, maybe you heard an announcement on your local radio station about an upcoming concert and immediately went home to buy tickets.

-If you can relate, you’re one of many people who have encountered and responded to a company’s advertising efforts.
+If you can relate, you’re one of many people who have encountered and responded to advertising.
 These campaigns are sprinkled throughout our daily lives and we encounter them all the time — on average, we actually see somewhere between 4,000 to 10,000 ads every single day!

-You’re likely familiar with advertising from the for-profit standpoint, but nonprofit organizations can benefit just as much from a well-run advertising strategy.
+Marketing and advertising have become big industries in the for-profit space, but nonprofit organizations can benefit just as much from a well-run advertising strategy.

 In this guide, we’ll cover approaches, examples, and top tips for nonprofit advertising through the following topics:

 Nonprofit marketing describes all of the activities an organization completes in order to promote its brand and cause, including but not limited to tasks like conducting donor research, hosting events, launching email campaigns, and planning advertising campaigns.
-On the other hand, nonprofit advertising describes just one aspect of marketing— the specific paid or purchased campaigns that your nonprofit uses to promote your cause.
+On the other hand, nonprofit advertising describes just one aspect of marketing, specifically the paid campaigns that your nonprofit uses to promote your cause.

 Can nonprofits use advertising?